-Fundamental ideas of the electric field, potential, capacity, resistance, DC and AC circuits, the magnetic field, and the electro-magnetic properties of materials are discussed.
-Aspects of acoustics, optics and radio waves that particularly affect the Canadian Forces are studied, as time allows.
+The other section deals with the fundamental ideas of the electric field, potential, capacity, resistance, DC and AC circuits, the magnetic field, and the electro-magnetic properties of materials.
+Aspects of acoustics, optics and radio waves that particularly affect the Canadian Forces may be studied, as time allows.